patrickthealba/prostate-cancer-phenotyping/README.md

 Follow the instructions to install and configure UIMA AS Steps 2.1-2.9.
 - Start UIMA AS Broker.
-- Configure EchoExtractor reader and listeners.
+- Configure reader and listeners.
 - Three readers are available:
-    - FileCollectionReaderConfig.groovy - Enter the path to input directory to read simple text files.
-The files need to have .txt extention.
+    - FileCollectionReaderConfig.groovy - Enter the path to the input directory to read simple text files.
+The files need to have .txt extension.
     - BatchDatabaseCollectionReaderConfig.groovy - Enter the database engine, database name, and input query.
 Update the batch parameters.
 If you have only one batch, change the ending index to be less than the batch size.
-If you are using this reader for batch reads, add sequential numbering column called "RowNo" to your input table.
-The tags {min} and {max} will be automatically replaced with starting and ending RowNo for each batch until edning RowNo reaches the last endingIndex.
+If you are using this reader for batch reads, add a sequential numbering column called "RowNo" to your input table.
+The tags {min} and {max} will be automatically replaced with starting and ending RowNo for each batch until ending RowNo reaches the last endingIndex.
     - DatabaseCollectionReaderConfig.groovy - Enter the database engine, database name, and input query.
 - Three listeners are available:
-    - SimpleXmiListenerConfig.groocy - Enter the path to the output directory.
+    - SimpleXmiListenerConfig. groovy - Enter the path to the output directory.
 A new directory with xmi files will be created.
     - CsvListenerConfig.groovy - this is an example of a custom CSV listener
     - MetastasisDatabaseListenerConfig.groovy - this is an example of a custom database listener.